 The technical dossier submitted by the Registrant contains a general statement for using a grouping approach for rosins, including the registered substance.
 The group of rosins is said to consist of different categories.
-The Registrant suggests that the substance to be tested for pre-natal developmental toxicity (Annexes IX and X, 8.7.2.) is Rosin (CAS No 8050-09-7, EC No 232-475-7), which reportedly is a member of the category of Rosin, hydrogenated rosin and their salts.
+The Registrant suggests that the substance to be tested for pre-natal developmental toxicity (Annex IX, 8.7.2.) is Rosin, which reportedly is a member of the category of Rosin, hydrogenated rosin and their salts.
 Also the registered substance is reportedly from this category.

-The category justification provided by the Registrant is generic and consists of a list of different substances said to be members of the category of rosin, hydrogenated rosin and their salts.
-While there is some similarity between the precursors of different rosins, the Registrant did not provide sufficient information on the chemical similarity between the registered substance and the substance to be tested.
+The category justification provided by the Registrant is generic and consists, for example, of a list of different categories of rosins and their members.
+While there is some similarity between the precursors of different rosins, the Registrant did not provide sufficient information on the chemical similarity of between the registered substance and the substance to be tested.
 Furthermore, no information was provided on the break-down products or metabolites of the registered substance.
 Some information was provided on the repeated dose toxicity and reproductive toxicity of the substance to be tested, while no such information was provided on the registered substance.